Get Fit With Your Dog

 Traditional fetch is great for the dog but doesn’t do much for the owner.
 Mix it up a bit.
 Throw the ball and then you both run after it.
 You’ll never win but you’ll get some great exercise in the process.
 Get the ball back from your dog and repeat.
 See who decides to give up first!

 Dogs love to be active but they’re quite content to sleep the day away if there’s nothing interesting going on.
-Just because your dog is content lying around all day doesn’t make it acceptable.

 Why not share time and get in shape together.
 Lose a few kilos and increase your fitness together.
 You’ll both have a great time.